ncoghlan/misc/notes/python3/questions_and_answers.rst

 transition.

-I think Python 3.3 is a superior language to 2.7 in almost every way (with the exception handling improvements being the ones I miss most in my day job working on a Python 2.6 application).
-There are still a couple of rough edges where certain text and binary data manipulation operations are less convenient than they are in 2.7, but most of those have been squared away in 3.4 (there are a couple of remaining issues that should mainly only affect system admininstators and people writing operating system level utilities, and only in the presence of improperly encoded data or misconfigured systems that incorrectly tell Python to use the POSIX locale).
+I think Python 3.3 is a superior language to 2.7 in almost every way (with the error reporting improvements being the ones I miss most in my day job working on a Python 2.6 application).
+There are still a couple of rough edges in Python 3.3 where certain text and binary data manipulation operations are less convenient than they are in 2.7, but most of those have been squared away in 3.4 (there are a couple of remaining issues that should mainly only affect system admininstators and people writing operating system level utilities, and only in the presence of improperly encoded data or misconfigured systems that incorrectly tell Python to use the POSIX locale).